 High intensity interval training is super effective when you are working out to help increase weight loss.
 As you are getting a good cardio workout while focusing on major muscle groups, your workout will give you plenty of bang for your buck!
 The hormones that affect your mood and metabolism begin to regulate and your body will learn to burn stored fat for energy during rest periods.
 Of course, it is important to ensure that you’re fueling your body with high quality food to get the maximum benefits of both health and weight loss.

-HIIT is a combination of short but high intensity bursts of exercise with slow recovery times repeated during a short session, such as 15-20 minutes.
+High intensity interval training workout is a combination of short but high intensity bursts of exercise with slow recovery times repeated during a short session, such as 15-20 minutes.
 The workout is completed at 85-100 percent of your maximum heart rate, rather than 50-70 percent in a moderate endurance activity.
 This burst training workout can be done anywhere with any type of movement, as long as it is performed like a sprint rather than a marathon.

 It is best to exercise first thing in the morning to control your leptin and ghrelin throughout the day.
 According to the Journal of Physiology, exercising on an empty stomach has been shown to improve glucose tolerance and insulin sensitivity.
 (8) This helps to prevent type II diabetes, improve weight loss, and curb any cravings to eat unhealthy food.